treycole/notes.treycole.me/content/Blog/What do you do?.md

 >[!question] What do you do?

 Usually when I tell people I study physics, the typical response is a puzzled look of confusion, or something like "that sounds difficult."
-The idea of physics as a mysterious, esoteric field, that has seemingly little connection with their lives, is fairly common.
+The idea of physics as a mysterious, esoteric field having seemingly little to do with our daily lives, is fairly common.
 Some may read about it on occasion, catch bits and pieces of information in the media, or may have even taken a class at some point, learning Newton's laws of motion and how to apply them.
-Most, however, have little notions of what physics is.
+Most, however, have little notions of what physics is or what it means to _do_ physics.
 But at some point or another, we have all wondered about the world around us.
 Be it as a child learning how to operate our bodies in the physical world, or as an adult looking at the stars in the night sky, wondering what lies beyond.
 This is what physics is about -- understanding the universe around us.

 A follow up question is usually something like

 > [!question] What do you plan to do with that?

 My typical response is along the line of, "I'd like to do research."
-Again, a puzzled look appears.
-When someone asks this question, what they really mean is "what kind of career do you want to have?"
+Again, I'm met with a puzzled look or a question like "so where will you work?"
+What they really mean is, "what kind of career do you want to have?"
 "Research," is not a career in the traditional sense.
 Often times, they are not really sure what it _means_ to do research.
-However, I deliberately dodge declaring a specific career path, because as with most PhD students, I simply don't know what career I will have.
+This line of questioning is ultimately trying to get down to the real question of, "who are _you_?"
+However, my answers are often unsatisfactory, because as with most PhD students, I simply don't know what career I will have.
 During your PhD, you are absorbed in your field of interest, and the work is largely academic.
-If you want to continue this kind of work, you would likely go on to into academia, becoming faculty at a university.
+If you want to continue this kind of work, you would likely go on to into academia, taking a faculty position at a university.
 The positions are relatively sparse, and so a large percentage of us will wind up in the vast world of _industry_.
 What this means is widely varying and depends on your field of study and what skills you've acquired.
 Typically for scientific domains, this will involve some sort of data analysis or R&D position.
 I personally make efforts to avoid overthinking it.
 I enjoy doing research, and I'd like to continue as long as I can.

 The sequence of exchanges I've just described is a common and recurring one.
 So, what I aim to do in this post is share a bit about what I do.
 If you've stumbled upon this post as a non-physicist hopefully you will find it interesting, or if you are a physicist, maybe you can still enjoy my musings.